 Mapping Income Inequality in America

 To see what this inequality growth looks like visually, SmartAsset has created the below map.
+(Note: This map is no longer supported or maintained.)
 Adjust the slider at the top of the map to see how inequality has changed since the start of the millennium.
 The first tab, labeled “Inequality Growth,” reflects the percentage growth since 1999 in the ratio of management pay to foodservice pay—darker colors indicate higher growth rates.

 The other two tabs, “Highest Inequality” and “Lowest Inequality,” reflect the level of the ratio itself.
 Darker colors here indicate higher overall inequality.
 Hover over individual states to see the growth rate and inequality ratio for that state in the selected year.
 Check out the table below the map to see data on the top ten states for the selected year and category.